weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/consistency.md

 Repairs only happen on read, so they do not create a lot of background overhead.
 However, an inconsistent state may persist for a long time until the nodes are read.
 While nodes are in an inconsistent state, searches may be unreliable and consistency `ONE` reads may return stale data.

-### Asynchronous replication
+### Async replication

 :::info Added in `v1.26`

 :::

-Asynchronous replication runs in the background.
+Async replication runs in the background.
 It uses a Merkle tree algorithm to monitor and compare the state of nodes within a cluster.
 If the algorithm identifies an inconsistency, it resyncs the data on the inconsistent node.

 Repair-on-read works well with one or two isolated repairs.
-Asynchronous replication is more effective in situations where there are many inconsistencies.
-If an offline node misses updates, for example, asynchronous replication quickly restores consistency when the node returns to service.
+Async replication is effective in situations where there are many inconsistencies.
+For example, if an offline node misses a series of updates, async replication quickly restores consistency when the node returns to service.

-Asynchronous replication supplements repair-on-read.
-If node goes out of sync between checks, the repair-on-read mechanism catches the problem when consistency is `QUORUM` or `ALL`.
+Async replication supplements the repair-on-read mechanism.
+If a node becomes inconsistent between sync checks, the repair-on-read mechanism catches the problem at read time.

-To activate asynchronous replication, set the `asyncEnabled` value to true in the `replicationConfig` section of your collection definition.
+To activate async replication, set the `asyncEnabled` value to true in the `replicationConfig` section of your collection definition.

 ## Related pages
 - [API References | GraphQL | Get | Consistency Levels](../../api/graphql/get.md#consistency-levels)